On July 14 2012 ComicCon weekend lots of artist and fans are

 down in San Diego for the Comic-Con, but some of us couldn't go.
 So we got

-together to celebrate fandom, comics and art and created
+together to celebrate fandom, comics and art and created our own two

 part event !!
 The CAM Comic and Art Fest & Bat-Mania (at the Cartoon Art